 When you need to halve a recipe, getting out your pen and paper to do the math is just a hassle.
 So here’s a quick cheat sheet to give you the answers!

-Weighing Ingredients with a Scale
+Weighing Ingredients with a Kitchen Scale

 Want to skip all the extra math and measurements?
 Use a food scale instead of measuring cups and spoons.

 Weighing out your ingredients is a more accurate way to scale recipes and halve ingredients.
-Since everything will be measured by weight, in grams, there’s no converting necessary.
+Since everything will be measured by weight (in grams), there’s no converting necessary.
 Just divide by 2 and weigh!

 Of course, this assumes you have a recipe with grams.
 If you’re cooking meals (like casseroles, for example), you probably won’t.
 But precision isn’t quite as important for those types of recipes.